-Training agreement with a registered employer from the plumbing industry.
+Training agreement with a registered employer from the landscape construction industry.
 Preference may be given to students who have successfully completed a pre-apprenticeship program in a related field.

 If you are undertaking an apprenticeship, you must first have a training agreement with a registered employer from a relevant industry.